cryptimeleon/cryptimeleon.github.io/getting-started/installation.md

 ### Local Installation

 For any of the libraries you can use the command ``gradle install`` in the project root directory to build and install the library to the local repository.
-If the version numbers match, other libraries will preferentally use this local version when resolving dependencies.
+To make sure that other libraries actually preferentally use local builds, you need to make sure that local builds are preferred compared to remote builds.
+Hence, `mavenLocal()` should be listed at the top of the `repositories` section in the `build.gralde` file.

 The process then goes as follows: